denoland/docs/runtime/tutorials/hashbang.md

+---
-# Making Scripts Executable With a Hashbang (Shebang)
+title: "Making Scripts Executable With a Hashbang (Shebang)"
+---

 ## Concepts